 The rainbow flag looks like one of those glittering jeweled kaleidoscopes you looked through as a child.
 Held up to the light, the bits and baubles of semi-precious gems and broken glass glittered and twinkled in the light fracturing its beams into 1000 individual rays.
-Each ray colored differently and made of its unique pieces of light.
-The rays were beautiful, but held as a community of light; its shine is blinding and breathtaking.
+Each ray is colored differently and made of unique pieces of light.
+The rays were beautiful, but held as a community of light; their shine is blinding and breathtaking.

 This is how I view the LGBTQIA+ movement.

-I have included some of the best books I have read recently that include a well written and respected LGTBQIA+ character or are written by a person of the community.
+I have included some of the best books I have read recently that include a well-written and respected LGTBQIA+ character or are written by a person of the community.

 Tell me what you think.

-They selections below either were written by a queer author or have a queer main character in them.
+The selections below either were written by a queer author or have a queer main character in them.